Ciumești

 The commune is located in the western part of the county, at a distance of 13.3 km west of Carei and 49.6 km from the county seat, Satu Mare.

 Composition

 The commune is composed of three villages that were separated from Sanislău in 2004:

+Administration

+The current local council has the following political composition, based on the results of the votes cast at the 2024 Romanian local elections.

 History

 Bronze and Iron Age

 Human settlements dating from the Bronze Age have been found in the area, and during the 1960s, 35 Celtic graves were discovered, including the Helmet of Ciumești.

 Modern times

 Before the Treaty of Trianon in 1920, the villages belonged to Szatmár County of the Kingdom of Hungary.
 Until 2004, they belonged to Sanislău Commune, when they were split off to form Ciumești Commune.